MaikuB/flutter_local_notifications/flutter_local_notifications/docs/usage.md

 #### The foreground handler

 A notification that is tapped when the app is in the foreground and are supposed, or a notification with an action that specifically launches the app, will trigger the `onDidReceiveNotificationResponse` callback passed to `initialize()`.
 This callback is guaranteed to be called when your Dart code is running and your app is in the foreground, so it may do anything a normal function will do.

 The callback provides a [`NotificationResponse`](https://pub.dev/documentation/flutter_local_notifications/latest/flutter_local_notifications/NotificationResponse-class.html), which provides all sorts of information about the notification that was tapped.
 Continue reading to learn more about what each field corresponds to for a given notification.

 #### The background handler

 When the application is terminated and a notification is tapped that does not launch the app, the `onDidReceiveBackgroundNotification` callback is triggered.
-This callback also provides a `NotificationDetails`, like the foreground handler, but the callback provided must be able to run in the background, in another isolate.
+This callback also provides a `NotificationResponse`, like the foreground handler, but the callback provided must be able to run in the background, in another isolate.

 Specifically, the function must be a top-level or static function annotated with